 The California Consumer Privacy Act (CCPA) is here to stay, joining the ranks of the GDPR and healthcare privacy laws.
 Any doubts about the law's long-term prospects were put to rest in November 2020 when voters approved the California Privacy Rights Acts (CPRA), often called CCPA 2.0, which extended privacy rights of California residents even further.
-On top of this, a significant number of other states have introduced their own data privacy legislation modeled on the CCPA.
-Even if those bills don't all make it into law, there is every reason to think that other states will eventually follow California's example.
+On top of this, a significant number of other states have passed their own data privacy legislation modeled on the CCPA and GDPR, and there is every reason to think that other states will eventually follow.

 Many businesses have adopted a wait-and-see approach when it comes to the CCPA.
 Executives know that they need to develop a compliance strategy, but it is tempting to put the project off until next year when faced with the expense in both time and money.
 An examination of some of the costs of noncompliance, balanced against the investment required for compliance, should help companies decide what's right for them.